libxml-raku/LibXML-raku/doc/Parser.md

 ERROR REPORTING
 ===============

 LibXML throws exceptions during parsing, validation or XPath processing (and some other occasions).
-These errors can be caught by using *eval * blocks.
-The error is stored in *$@ *.
-There are two implementations: the old one throws $@ which is just a message string, in the new one $@ is an object from the class LibXML::Error; this class overrides the operator "" so that when printed, the object flattens to the usual error message.
+These errors can be caught by using `try` or `CATCH` blocks.

 LibXML throws errors as they occur.
 This is a very common misunderstanding in the use of LibXML.
-If the eval is omitted, LibXML will always halt your script by "croaking" (see Carp man page for details).
+If the eval is omitted, LibXML will always halt your script by throwing an exception.

-Also note that an increasing number of functions throw errors if bad data is passed as arguments.
-If you cannot assure valid data passed to LibXML you should eval these functions.

-Note: since version 1.59, get-last-error() is no longer available in LibXML for thread-safety reasons.

 COPYRIGHT
 =========